LET US START AT THE VERY BEGINNING - A VERY GOOD PLACE TO START BAPTISM

 THE SACRAMENT OF BAPTISM is one of the seven sacraments and with the Eucharist forms

-what St. Augustine called "the twin sacraments"..
+what St. Augustine called "the twin sacraments".

 IN BAPTISM I AM MADE

-child of grace sealed with the Cross.
+1.THE CHILD OF GOD..
+This means that the "old person" has been put away and in the new Adam, Jesus Christ I am from henceforth God's special child of grace sealed with the Cross.
 I have been filled with the Spirit to transform my life.
-So I live in such a way that the Holy Spirit will never leave me.
+So I live in such a way that the Holy Spirit will always work through me.

-heir to God's heaven.
+3. AN INHERITOR OF THE KINGDOM OF HEAVEN This means as I have been ingrafted into Christ's death and resurrection I have become an heir to God's heaven.
 However I have to live by the precepts Christ has taught.

 [To know the "rules" for this kingdom read St. Matthew's gospel chs.
-5-7 which is often
+5-7 which is often referred to as The Sermon on the Mount].

 Once baptised I can never be baptised again.
-If I lapse from the Church the way back is
+If I lapse from the Church the way back is through the sacrament of Confession or Reconciliation as it generally called to-day.

 COMMITMENT THROUGH OUR BAPTISM

-If I am baptised as an infant my Godparents assume this commitment for me until I am
+If I am baptised as an infant my Godparents assume this commitment for me until I am old enough to shoulder it myself.
+But if I am baptised at a reasonable age I make this commitment myself.There are three commitments made.

 1. To fight against Satan and all his works.
-This means that I recognise the presence of evil spirits at work in this world, however very subtlely, and that by God's grace I shall fight against all evil.
+This means that I recognise the presence of evil spirits at work in this world, however very subtley, and that by God's grace I shall fight against all evil.

 2. To believe the articles of Faith set out in the Apostle's Creed.
 This briefly means that I believe that God is a Trinitarian God, Father Son and Holy Spirit, all working co-equally in creation, redemption and sanctification, that the second person became incarnate in order to restore mankind to his former glory and as a consequence died for the sin of mankind, and conquered death, the penalty for sin, by His resurrection, and then sent the Holy Spirit to be our Guide and Comforter.